Humidity For Monstera: 5 Ways To Increase The Moisture

 • Every hour or two, check and note the reading.
 Make a note of the highest and lowest percentage values you obtain.

-You can use a hand-carry hygrometer or a wall-mounted hygrometer.
-There is no difference between these two categories regarding using them.
+You can use a handheld hygrometer or a wall-mounted hygrometer.
+There is no difference between these two categories regarding their use.

 Testing Using Ice Cubes

-This approach does not offer any moisture measurement or accurate level.
-It is, nevertheless, an excellent means of determining whether your home is damp or dry.
+This approach does not offer moisture measurement or an accurate level.
+It is nevertheless an excellent means of determining whether your home is damp or dry.

 • Make a glass of water with some ice cubes.